Tiny-Small/Comparative-analysis-of-DL-in-RL/README.md

 python3 pacman.py -p PacmanTDQN -n 5 -x 5000 -l originalClassic
 ```
 Where
-`-p PacmanRNDQN` specifies the agent type.
+- `-p PacmanTDQN` specifies the agent type.
-`-n 5` will display 5 games through the graphics.
+- `-n 5` will display 5 games through the graphics.
-`-x 5000` sets the number of training games to 5000.
+- `-x 5000` sets the number of training games to 5000.
-`-l originalClassic` specifies the layout to be played.
+- `-l originalClassic` specifies the layout to be played.
 Details of each layout can be found in the layouts folder.

 ### To Play the Game Interactively:
 You can also play the game interactively using the keyboard: